pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 # What's Included?

 Fronkensteen aims to be a batteries-included development system.
+It has comprehensive HTML generation and jQuery integration procedures.

+@@ (button "#view-html-docs" "Tell me more") @@

-It comes with a powerful markup language that includes the ability to execute embedded Scheme code (for example, the mini-REPL above), LaTeX equations such as:
+It comes with a powerful markup language that includes the ability to execute embedded Scheme code (for example, the mini-REPL above), typeset LaTeX equations, perform text alignment such as centering, right/left alignment, and justification, poetry formatting,  automatic handling of #hashtags, [wiki-style links], and [normal Markdown hyperlinks](https://github.com/pulpgrinder/Fronkensteen), easy to use footnotes{{{Like this one!}}}, and more!

-$$x = {-b \pm \sqrt{b^2-4ac} \over 2a}$$

-Text alignment operators such as centering, right/left alignment, and justification:

--><-  For example, this paragraph is centered.

-Poetry formatting such as:

-| Shall I compare thee to a summer's day?
-| Thou art more lovely and more temperate:
-| Rough winds do shake the darling buds of May,
-| And summer's lease hath all too short a date;
-| Sometime too hot the eye of heaven shines,
-| And often is his gold complexion dimm'd;
-| And every fair from fair sometime declines,
-| By chance or nature's changing course untrimm'd;
-| But thy eternal summer shall not fade,
-| Nor lose possession of that fair thou ow'st;
-| Nor shall death brag thou wander'st in his shade,
-| When in eternal lines to time thou grow'st:
-|    So long as men can breathe or eyes can see,
-|    So long lives this, and this gives life to thee.

-Automatic processing of #hashtags, [wiki-style links], and [normal Markdown hyperlinks](https://github.com/pulpgrinder/Fronkensteen).
-Doing something useful with these links is up to your code.

-Easy to use footnotes{{{Like this one!}}}.

-And more.
+@@ (button "#view-markup-docs" "Tell me more") @@

 # How Do I Use It?

+Perhaps you should begin with the tutorial.

+@@ (button "#show-tutorial" "Tutorial") @@

 To do something other than view this page, you'll need to use the editor.

-Triple-click on this page and the editor will open up, allowing you to edit the full code for the system.
+The tutorial automatically opens the editor, but if you just want to use the editor, triple-click on this page (on a desktop machine) and the editor will open up, allowing you to edit the running code for the system.
 You can execute updated Scheme or JavaScript code directly from the editor.

-To get started, it's suggested that you work with the files located in the top-level app folder.
+You can even edit the UI while it's actually running.
+Put that in hot reload's pipe and smoke it.

+Normally, you'd put all the code for your app in the app folder, but you're free to edit anything at all in the system, while keeping in mind that messing around with the underlying system files could potentially cause the system to not even load "With great power comes great responsibility."
+Make plenty of backups. :-)

-As with most FOSS projects, Fronkensteen relies on components from many other developers.
+As with most large FOSS projects, Fronkensteen relies on components from many other developers and projects.
 However, particular credit should be given to the excellent [BiwaScheme interpreter](https://github.com/biwascheme/biwascheme) by Yutaka HARA.
 For a full list of credits/licenses, click the button below.

 @@(button "#view-fronkensteen-licenses" "View Licenses")@@